lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-12-05-History_of_Proof_Assistants.md

 Isabelle/ZF, which was my project, formalised axiomatic set theory to some [quite deep results](https://arxiv.org/abs/cs/9612104).

+This period also saw something of an arms race in automation.
+My earlier, Prolog-inspired vision of backtracking search had led to some [fairly general automation](https://doi.org/10.48456/tr-396) that was effective not just in standard predicate logic but with any theorems were expressed in a form suitable for forward or backward chaining.
+I had also done experiments with classical automatic techniques such as model elimination, which, although pathetic compared with automatic provers of that era, was good enough to troll users on the `hol-info` mailing list.
+Soon, I had provoked John Harrison to build superior automation for HOL Light.
+Later, Joe Hurd built his `metis` superposition prover, which found its way into HOL4.
+Not to be outdone, Tobias made Isabelle's simplifier the best in its class incorporating a number of sophisticated refinements, including some great ideas from Nqthm.

+Twenty years from the start of this chronology we now had several reasonably mature systems, including Isabelle/ZF, Isabelle/HOL, multiple versions of the HOL system, and Coq (now Rocq).[^1]
+We were all ready to do big things.

+[^1]: Cool things were also done in [LEGO](https://era.ed.ac.uk/handle/1842/504), another type theory proof assistant, but sadly it soon fell by the wayside.
+And they were sued by some crazy guys from Billund.

 ### The first great applications

 Floating point verification?
 Prime number theorem?
 My own ZF work